Skip to main content

 Categories

-In 2023, the European Innovation Procurement Awards is featuring two categories:
+The European Innovation Procurement Awards feature two categories:

-• Innovation procurement initiative category: to reward actions, and mid/long term strategies and action plans that trigger different innovation procurement and sustainable solution and practices.
+• Innovation procurement initiative (including implementation) category: to reward actions, and mid/long-term strategies and action plans that trigger different innovation procurements as well as to reward procurements of R&D services and/or procurements to buy and deploy innovative solutions.

 Each category will reward the winner with EUR 75 000, one second place with EUR 50 000, and one third place with EUR 25 000.